EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 ### Protocol Discovery

-The protocol discovery is required to determinating, which Federation Service can provide the protocol endpoints that are requested by an app.
+The protocol discovery is a process by whose the Federation Service can provide the protocol endpoints requested by an app.
 The protocol discovery has two components.

 * A service level component for exposing the available protocols and
 * A Federation-wide protocol discovery for querying suitable federation services.